This course is also available part time and as a foundation degree.

 A minimum IELTS score of 6 /TOEFL equivalent is required for those for whom English is not their first language.

 You are advised to ensure that anti-tetanus protection via a course of injections or booster is up to date prior to the commencement of the course.
 You should also ensure that you have adequate clothing for outdoor work in inclement weather.
-You will also need a pair of boots or wellingtons.
+Fees shown are per year.
+Please contact the College if you require further information.

 Merrist Wood offers accommodation for new and existing full-time students who wish to live in our halls.